strawberry-graphql/strawberry/docs/integrations/creating-an-integration.md

 To create a view, you need to create a class that inherits from either `SyncBaseHTTPView` or `AsyncBaseHTTPView` and implement the `get_root_value` method.
-Here is an example of a view that inherits from `ASyncBaseHTTPView`:
+Here is an example of a view that inherits from `AsyncBaseHTTPView`:

 ```python
 from strawberry.http.async_base_view import AsyncBaseHTTPView